Home | Projects | Notes > C++ Programming > Smart Pointers

 Lifetime management

-Uninitialized (wile) pointers
+Uninitialized (wild) pointers

 Memory leaks